EdForge/VSCODE_TEST/readme.md

 8. Switch to Debug mode in VSCode -

 9A.
-Observe: Running the "Launch Program (VSCODE_TEST)" launch task will result in an error "could not find the task buildTask".
+Observe: Running the "Launch Program (VSCODE_TEST)" launch task will result in no errors.
 9B.
-Observe: same warning dialog as 3B.
+Observe: preLaunchTask task runs - compiles using TSC 9C.
+Observve: program runs on internal terminal